 Then since both $N'$ and $Tu/(Tu \cap N')$ are generated by less than $k$ elements, taking Tor exact sequence and using induction hypothesis will complete the proof. \end{proof}

 \begin{corollary} Let $T$ be a coherent ring equipped with a normalized value map and let $M$ be a finitely presented almost flat $T$-module.
 Then $M$ is projective. \end{corollary}

-\begin{proof} To show that $M$ is flat, it suffices to show that $\Tor_1^T(T/J,M)=0$ for any finitely generated ideal $J$ by Lemma \ref{cri}.
+\begin{proof} First, we show that $M$ is flat.
+To show this, it suffices to prove that $\Tor_1^T(T/J,M)=0$ for any finitely generated ideal $J$.
+By Lemma \ref{cri}, $\Tor_1^T(T/J,M)\approx0$ for any finitely generated ideal $J$.
 Note that $T/J$ is finitely presented and thus, both $M$ and $T/J$ are coherent.
 Recall from \cite[Corollary 2.5.3]{G} that $\Tor_1^T(T/J,M)$ is finitely presented.
-In view of Example~\ref{coh} (i), we have $\Tor_1^T(T/J,M)=0$, indicating that $M$ is flat.
+In view of Example \ref{coh} (i), we have $\Tor_1^T(T/J,M)=0$, indicating that $M$ is flat.
 It suffices to recall from \cite[Theorem 2.1.4]{G} that every finitely presented flat module is projective. \end{proof}